hinkley a month ago

 https://www.slideshare.net/slideshow/the-parrot-vm/2126925

-• rhdjsjebshjffn 14 hours ago
+• rhdjsjebshjffn a month ago

 Sure, I just think that's a very odd way to characterize the project.
 Basically anything can be universal vm if you put enough effort to reimplementing the languages.
 Much of what sets Parrot aside is its support for frontend tooling.

-• foldr 13 hours ago
+• foldr a month ago

 “The Parrot VM aims to be a universal virtual machine for dynamic languages…”